 Bed bugs can enter your home; in used clothing, furniture or bedding; by traveling along pipes and wiring; and as “hitch-hikers” on you or your visitors clothing, shoes and bags.

 To prevent bed bugs from entering your home:

 - Do not bring furniture, mattresses, box springs, or bed frames found on the street into your home.

 - Check all used or rented furniture for bed bugs.
 Only get used or rented furniture from a place with a bed bug prevention policy.
 See the factsheet titled “Have I found a bed bug?” for Information on identifying bed bugs.

-- Do not place backpacks, purses or bags on beds, couches, or other areas where you rest.
+- Do not place backpacks, purses or bags on beds, couches, or other areas where you rest or sleep.

 - When traveling check for bed bugs in your hotel room.
 Check the bedding, furniture and luggage valet.
 Keep your suitcases off the bed and check them for bed bugs when departing.
 See “Inspecting your Hotel Room for Bed Bugs” for more information